MojisolaIdowu/Space-Travel-service/README.md

 - 6. Confirmation: User reviews and confirms their details.
 - 7. Submission: User submits the form.

+## Paths
+app/views/index.html - Index Page

-The Structure of thei Git Repo consists of:
+## The Structure of the Git Repo consists of:

 ## Main Branch (main)
 - This is the Base prototype functionality